Massachusetts Public Open Houses Are a Waste of Time For Home Sellers

 Is it any wonder that you see way more of the Sunday open house signs in a down market than you do when things are selling briskly….think about that for a moment.

-Thinking of selling your home?
-I have a passion for Real Estate and love to share my marketing expertise!
+Are you thinking of selling your home?
+I am passionate about real estate and love sharing my marketing expertise!

 Bill – So true !
 Often times they will get no traffic at all, especially on cold, winter days.
 I recommend sellers that we have an open house 24/7 on the Internet with photos, video, blog, etc….
 It is amazing how many open houses were done today in our neighborhood.
 I walked by one and saw zero activity.
 Just not smart planning by the agents and not smart decisions by the sellers going with this strategy.